Event Dates

 - If you are planning on visiting, we recommend you book your hotel as early as possible.
 Stay in Soho, close to all of the city’s bars and restaurants.
 If you like to party hard, then stay in Vauxhall, just steps from some of the biggest clubs and parties.

-- 29th June 2024 – The London Pride features more than thirty thousand people participating and up to one million spectators.
-The London Pride Parade leaves from Baker Street to Whitehall.
+- Next Edition: Saturday 4th July, 2026 – The London Pride features more than thirty thousand people participating and up to one million spectators.
+The London Pride Parade leaves from Hyde Park Corner, passing Piccadilly Circus, Haymarket, Trafalgar Square and ending at Whitehall Place.

-- The Parade is so big that when the front of the Parade reaches Whitehall, the back still has not left Baker Street!
+- The Parade is so big that when the front of the Parade reaches Whitehall, the back still has not left the starting point!
 Two hundred community groups, companies, charities and organisations walk, shimmy, and dance along the way.

 London Pride Post Parade Party and Stage